jsmoriss/jsm-force-ssl/readme.txt

 == Upgrade Notice ==

+= 1.1.2-1 =

+(2016/04/03) Added a check for web server variables in case WP is being called from the command-line.

 = 1.1.1-1 =

-(2016/02/12) Added a check (and fix) for relative URLs coming from the WordPress Media Library.
+(2016/02/12) Added a check and fix for relative URLs coming from the WordPress Media Library.

 = 1.1.0-1 =